 Dark chocolate is a decadent treat loaded with antioxidants.
 Not only is it tasty, but it can also relax the blood arteries and improve blood circulation.

-The flavanols in dark chocolate stimulate the production of nitric oxide.
+The flavanols in this tasty treat stimulate the production of nitric oxide.

-A few controlled studies have shown that dark chocolate may even lower your blood pressure.
+A few controlled studies have shown that dark chocolate may even lower your blood pressure.13

 Dark chocolate should be enjoyed in light moderation since it is generally high in calories and sugar.

 Olive oil, very commonly used in the Mediterranean diet, can also boost testosterone levels.